drupal-entity-training/event/index.md

-* Add the following to field definitions for the `title`, `description`, `published`, `path` and `changed` fields in the `baseFieldDefinitions()` method of `src/Entity/Event.php` before the semicolon:
+* Add the following to field definitions for the `title`, `description`, `published`, `path` and `changed` fields in the `baseFieldDefinitions()` method of the `Event` class before the semicolon:

   ```php
   ->setTranslatable(TRUE)